 Number of halos

-For those who yearn for a truly show-stopping piece, a double, or even a triple halo, circling your centre stone will give your ring substantial impact.
-Each ‘halo’ of pavé diamonds or gemstones will make the ring look bigger, so a triple halo would enhance a very small centre stone without the premium price tag.
+For those who yearn for a truly show-stopping piece, a double halo, or even a triple halo, circling your stone will give your ring substantial impact.
+Each ‘halo’ of pavé diamonds or gemstones will make the ring look bigger, so a triple halo diamond ring would enhance a very small centre gemstone without the premium price tag.

 Custom cut pavé gemstones

-Sometimes a design requires a particular shape, size or colour that isn’t typically found in most classic halo engagement ring designs.
-While custom cut stones come at a premium, they mean a design can be created exactly as envisioned, from scratch.
+Sometimes a design requires a particular shape, size or colour that isn’t typically found in most classic halo rings.
+While custom cut stones come at a premium, they mean a ring can be created exactly as envisioned, from scratch.

-The Duchess of Cambridge’s, Kate Middleton’s halo engagement ring is a vintage Garrard design, once worn by her late mother-in-law, Princess Diana.
-Featuring a blue sapphire surrounded by a halo of white diamonds, this ring design is perhaps one of the most iconic in modern day halo engagement ring trends.
+The Duchess of Cambridge’s, Kate Middleton’s engagement ring, is a vintage Garrard design, once worn by her late mother-in-law, Princess Diana.
+Featuring a blue sapphire surrounded by a halo of white diamonds, this ring is perhaps one of the most iconic in modern day ring trends.